Who is in the royal box at Wimbledon today?

 Who is in the Royal Box?

-Other attendees include figures from the worlds of academia, sports, business and the local community.
+Along with Strictly star Rose and her mother, Donna Ayling, attendees include figures from the worlds of sports, business and the local community.

-These include Caroline Cooper-Marbiah, the Labour Councillor for Colliers Wood in London, Councillor Joan Henry, the mayor of the London borough of Merton, and the Reverend Mandy Hodgson of St Mary’s Church, Wimbledon.
+These include Jeremy Ambache, mayor of Wandsworth; Minette Batters, president of the National Famer’s Union; Heba Bevan, founder of smart sensor technology company Utterberry; singer Pauline Black; and Untapped co-founder Ezechi Britton.

-Sanjay Lobo, the CEO of Be On Hand, a platform to connect volunteers with older people seeking help, who was awarded an MBE in March for services to older people, is also in attendance.
+Steve Healy, past president of Tennis Australia, is also in the Royal Box today, as is Sir Nicholas Young, the former CEO of the British Red Cross, and Sir James Dyson, founder of Dyson Ltd.

 Register for free to continue reading